 Rebecca feels that that the average EUR 20 she spends to use the cars every now and then is affordable.
 She is also sold on the convenience of the system.
 Her nearest pick-up point is at the end of her street, plus the cars are parked close by railway stations.

-There are penalties to pay, however, if you don’t drop the vehicle back to its official parking spot, or if you’re late dropping it off.
-You could, for instance, find yourself footing the taxi bill for the next user to pick up the car from the ‘wrong’ location.
+There are penalties, however, if you don’t drop the vehicle back to its official parking spot.
+There’s also a late fee.
+You could, for instance, find yourself footing the taxi bill for the next user to pick up the car from the wrong location.

-“Once I tried to park it in its ‘spot’ and couldn’t due to the spot being illegally occupied by another car,” says Rebecca.
-“I avoided a penalty through phoning Greenwheels – it’s all organised through the 24-hour call centre and website – and telling them where I’d parked it.”
+“Once I tried to park it in its spot.
+But I couldn’t due to the spot being illegally occupied by another car,” says Rebecca.
+“I avoided a penalty through phoning Greenwheels.
+It’s all organized through the 24-hour call center and website – and telling them where I’d parked it.”

 Users also need to be aware of popular times when the cars are in high demand.
 For instance, on Sundays the cars completely book out according to Rebecca.

-“We thought we’d booked it one Sunday – I hadn’t waited for the confirmation on the website – and found a Dutch couple earnestly looking round the car for signs of damage.
-Another of the rules is that you have to phone in any damage you find so you’re not made liable for it.
+“We thought we’d booked it one Sunday; I hadn’t waited for the confirmation on the website.
+I found a Dutch couple earnestly looking around the car for signs of damage.
+Another rule is that you have to phone in any damage you find so you’re not made liable for it.
 To be honest with you, I don’t check for every scratch,” she says.

-British expat Nick Paterson (28), who lives with his Dutch girlfriend in Haarlem is also happy with the system, which he describes as logical, practical and transparent.
+Expat Nick Paterson, who lives in Haarlem is also happy with the system.
+He describes it as logical, practical, and transparent.